kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-02-building-game-with-ai.md

 I still needed to choose a game engine, so I picked [Godot](https://godotengine.org/), based on my scientific criteria of what people seem to currently like, and that it's not Unity.

-At first, I tried making something very basic in Godot and was not getting very far, so I started considering going through the tutorials for Godot again.
+At first, I tried making something basic in Godot and did not get far, so I considered going through the Godot tutorials again.
 Instead, I engaged my AI collaborator.

 I've [used Cursor
 before](https://www.kevinlondon.com/2024/11/27/ai-blog-rewrite/), so that was my